 From Babylon to the Bible

 The Indian mathematician and astronomer Aryabhata approximated π, in c.
-500 CE, with the fraction 62,832/20,000, which is 3.1416—a truly amazing estimate.
+500 C.E., with the fraction 62,832/20,000, which is 3.1416—a truly amazing estimate.

 Approximately 200 years later, the Indian mathematician and astronomer Aryabhata approximated π with the fraction 62,832/20,000, which is 3.1416—a truly amazing estimate.
 Around 1400, the Persian astronomer Kashani computed π correctly to 16 digits.

 How to Measure Angles with Pi

 Instead of the arbitrary measure of 360 to mean once around the circle, let’s figure out the actual length of traveling around this particular circle, a circle of radius 1, once around.
-So what’s the length?
-What’s the circumference of that?
-Well, let’s see.
-If we have a radius of 1, then our diameter is twice that, 2, and so we know that the once-around will be 2 times π, because the circumference is π times the diameter.
+What’s the length and the circumference of that?
+If we have a radius of 1, then our diameter is twice that, 2, and so we know that the once-around will be 2 times π because the circumference is π times the diameter.

-We’re beginning to see that every angle corresponds to a distance measured partway or all the way around this particular circle of radius 1.
+We’re beginning to see that every angle corresponds to a distance measured part- or all the way around this particular circle of radius 1.
 In other words, for any angle, we can measure the length of the arc of this circle swept out by that angle.

 This arc length provides a new way of representing the measure of an angle, and we call this measure of angles “radian measure.”
-So, for example, 360 degrees = 2π radians, those are the units; 180 degrees equals π radians, and 90 degrees would equal π/2 radians.
+For example, 360 degrees = 2π radians, those are the units; 180 degrees equals π radians, and 90 degrees would equal π/2 radians.
 Remember, all these measures are always based on a special circle that has radius 1.

-Learn More: Geometry and the Transformation Tactic
+Learn more about geometry and the Transformation Tactic

 Radian Measures and the Power of Pi

 The term radian first appeared in print in the 1870s, but by that time, great mathematicians, including the great mathematician Leonhard Euler, had been using angles measured in radians for over a hundred years.
-Well, beyond angle measures, π is central in our understanding of our universe.